jakobzhao/storymap/readme.md

 </body>
 ```

-A storymap consists of two key components, namely a map and a story, please put two divs in a `row` div under the container of `storymap` div.
-Please make sure you will append class `storymap-map` and `storymap-story` for one div respectively.
+A storymap consists of two key components, namely a map and a story, please put two divs in a `row` div under the container of `storymap`.
+Please make sure to append class `storymap-map` and `storymap-story` for each div respectively.

 4\.
-In the `storymap-story` div, please put several scenes.
-Each scene is held by a `section` element, and you need to assign a `data-scene` attribute to the scene.
+Several scenes are contained in a `storymap-story` div.
+Each scene is held by a `section` element, and assign a `data-scene` attribute.
 This attribute will be used to link the `section` element to the map component.

 ```html
 <section data-scene="scene1">